 An Apple M2 Pro laptop and a Tesla T4 server.
 Both are fast desktop/server GPUs with efficient command dispatching.
 The paper measured 159–720× speedup on those machines.

-Phones, tablets, Chromebooks, gaming rigs, office laptops.
+Phones, tablets, Chromebooks, gaming rigs, office laptops — across 7 GPU vendors and 4 operating systems.
 Devices with GPUs that were never designed for compute workloads.
 These GPUs have much worse dispatch overhead than the ones in the paper.

 Run the benchmarks on your hardware, right now.